What You Will Learn

 Side note: If anyone tells you that using a honing guide is ‘cheating' and you are a not a ‘real woodworker' if you cannot sharpen freehand.
 Walk away.
 They are likely too self indulgent to be wasting your time listening to.

 Fundamentally, the choice of stone doesn’t matter too much.
 Some cut quickly, some cut slower, some create a mess, some are relatively clean.
 The main thing to ensure is that the abrasive surface is flat.
-If not, your chisel will not decent perpendicular to the piece you are working on, which is a huge problem.
+If not, your chisel will not descend perpendicular to the piece you are working on, which is a huge problem.

 Grades of abrasives for sharpening can be loosely categorised into 3 types.
 These ranges may vary depending on who your ask and to be quite honest, it doesn’t matter too much.
 This is simply a rough guideline.